The Beauty of Guitars

 The Experiment

 Usually I leave my dog, Dylan, at home with my wife.
-But on the day of the experiment I took him along with me with his smartest collar and lead; I’d even spent a good half hour on dog grooming duties before leaving the house.
+But on the day of the experiment I took him along with me with his smartest collar and lead; I’d even spent a good half hour on dog grooming duties (following the tips at this website before leaving the house).
 Boy, did he look smart – actually he looked smarter than me because I’d found over the years that it doesn’t pay to be too smartly dressed when busking.

 I set up in my usual spot on the High Street and began strumming and crooning, working through my tried and tested repertoire.
 In the interests of making my completely unscientific experiment as valid as possible, I made a point of staying in my normal location, playing my usual busking guitar and working my way through the exact same set of songs that I’d used the previous weekend.